 The film which runs more than 2 hours, stars Ohm Pawat in the title role and Nont Sadanont Durongkhaweroj as Pob.

 There are several themes or issues that the movie tackles and it succeeds in most of them.
 Among the most relevant are:

 - Depicting a difficult times for homosexuals in Thailand during the late 1990s.
 People have been dying from AIDS and the school forces young boys who look “effeminate” to undergo training and make them ‘manly’.
-The film presented these scenes as matter-of-fact, therefore increasing the impact;
+The film presents these scenes as matter-of-fact, increasing their impact

 - A strong father figure and independent mother.
 Both the lead characters face tough challenges of familial nature.
 Coming out appears to be the last resort, if at all.
 Dew lives with his Mom and this becomes an underlying issue about his relationship with Pob.
 In the same way, Pob’s bully of a father makes him turn away from his family;

 - Dew and Pob exhibit certain “gayness” in their behavior but in unique ways.
 One of the best scenes is a dance practice at the gym.
 Dew accepted his role as the ‘girl’ in a dance partnership with Pob.
 Using traditional partnership dynamics – it means Pob is dominant.
 Yet, Dew is the more aggressive and many times it was Pob who follows his lead.
 However, their identities and sexuality are not limited to “roles”.
 The film succeeded in showing the intricacies of a burgeoning gay relationship in a very dangerous environment;

 - The graphics used in a few scenes were from Gary Priester who designed them.
 It was used in the movie by Dew to convey his feelings to Pob.
 These scenes were so romantic and emotional that I got teary eyed.
 Pob pretends to have not seen the figures, yet he did as he hesitates to respond.
 Dew knew, and that’s why he looks incredulous and a bit angry;